gammasoft71/Examples_wxWidgets/src/Others/StaticBoxAndRadioButton/README.md

 # StaticBoxAndRadioButton

-Shows how to use StaticBox and RadioButtons.
+Shows how to use wxStaticBox and wxRadioButton.

 ## Source